1. Home

 8/10

 For years, Polestar was the badge attached to moderately sporty Volvos.
 They were fine, but nothing special.
-But then Polestar struck out on their own, with a new standalone company.
+Then Polestar struck out on its own, with a new standalone company.
 Sure, it was decidedly Volvo influenced, but no matter.

 But what makes it a future classic in our eyes, aside from the very handsome looks, is the Polestar handles superbly, feeling much better in the corners than a Tesla Model 3.
 We're putting it out there right now – these will age very well.